Aypac/Arduino-TR-064-SOAP-Library/README.md

 </details>

 ## Known routers with TR-064 interface
-If you know more, please let me know!
+If you know more/have tested a device not on the list, please let me know!

 <ul>
 	<li> Almost all Fritz!Box routers.